Achieving consistent great prints requires a good printer, excellent filament, and a level bed.

 Step 2: Disable the Stepper Motors

-Some printers, such as the Creality Ender 5, have an assisted bed leveling program.
-The setting automatically moves the extruder to each corner and middle position.
-You can use the assisted bed leveling setting instead of disabling the stepper motors.
+Some 3D printers have an assisted bed leveling function that moves the print head for you.
+You can use the bed leveling feature instead of disabling the stepper motors if you wish.

 Step 3: Adjust the Distance Between the Nozzle and the Print Bed

 Tip on Paper Friction: As soon as the nozzle tip touches the paper, you’ve reached the correct friction for bed leveling.
 If the paper forms waves while you push it through, you’ve raised the bed too high.
-You’ve entered the optional range when the friction is between these two points.
 The goal is to set the same friction in all four corners and the middle of the print bed.
 You can fine-tune the exact friction range after inspecting your test print.

 Step 4: Inspect the First Layer